 Also, you should plan a budget of between £1000-£1500 for this project for both materials and labour.
 In addition, this is a simple job and shouldn’t take up more than one day for completion.

-The next thing to consider when looking for the best price loft insulation is how much the labour costs.
+The next thing to consider when looking for the best price loft insulation is how much tradesmen will charge to install it.

 While with an insulation style like blanket insulation, you can undertake the project yourself, other methods such as loose-fill, sheet, and spray insulation require the services of a professional.
 As to how much they cost, these depend on a few factors, some of which we’ll briefly highlight below.